 Is it secure?

 Yes, absolutely.
-All sensitive payment details such as card numbers are never seen by Stripe or PayPal.
-They never touch our servers which reduces the risks of any payment details being compromised.
 Both Stripe and PayPal are accredited with level 1 PCI/DSS compliance which is the highest level of security compliance for the payments industry.

 If you have any further questions about payment processing please get in touch by clicking the chat button bottom right.